|MP 8.01.54||Hematopoietic Stem-Cell Transplantation for Waldenstrom Macroglobulinemia|

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers

-In summary, based on the literature and clinical input, autologous HSCT may be considered medically necessary as salvage therapy for chemosensitive Waldenstrom macroglobulinemia.
-Allogeneic HSCT for Waldenstrom macroglobulinemia is considered investigational.
+Based on the literature and clinical input, autologous hematopoietic stem-cell transplantation (HSCT) may be considered medically necessary as salvage therapy for chemosensitive Waldenstrom macroglobulinemia (WM).
+Allogeneic hematopoietic stem-cell transplantation for WM is considered investigational.

 National Comprehensive Cancer Network Guidelines